 1. Statue of Liberty National Monument

-The statue, designed by Frédéric Auguste Bartholdi and built by Gustave Eiffel, is of a robed female figure representing Libertas, the Roman goddess of freedom, who bears a torch and a tabula ansata (a tablet evoking the law).
+Let’s start with one of America’s most recognizable icons, also a national monument – The Statue of Liberty, a colossal neoclassical sculpture on Liberty Island in New York Harbor.
+The statue, gifted to the U.S. from France, where it was designed by Frédéric Auguste Bartholdi and built by Gustave Eiffel, is of a robed female figure representing Libertas, the Roman goddess of freedom.
+She holds a torch and a tabula ansata, or a tablet that evokes the law.

 See Related: Grand Canyon Packing List

-The park features a visitor center with fascinating exhibits on Tubman’s life and the Underground Railroad, as well as hiking trails and a picnic area.
+Tubman was born and raised in slavery just down the road from the park, and the site of her childhood home is a popular stop when visiting.
+The park features a visitor center with fascinating exhibits on Tubman’s life and the Underground Railroad, on which she was one of the most prominent conductors to bring slaves to safety, as well as hiking trails and a picnic area.

-See related: Fun & Best Things to Do in Williamstown, Kentucky
+See related: Things to Do in Williamstown, Kentucky

-This one is a doozy; it is where America’s first president was born and serves as a poignant reminder of slavery in America.
-George Washington was born in Westmoreland County, Virginia, on February 22, 1732.
+As its name suggests, this national monument is where America’s first president was born in Westmoreland County, Virginia, on February 22, 1732.
 The former colonel would become the first U.S. president and is arguably the most important founding father of the United States.

-Washington’s father, Augustine Washington, was a successful tobacco plantation owner, and George Washington inherited his wealth, 64 slaves, and this land after his father’s death.
+Washington’s father, Augustine Washington, was a successful tobacco plantation owner, and George Washington inherited his wealth, 64 slaves, and this Potomac River-front land after his father’s death.
+Seven generations of the family lived on the 551-acre estate.
 It’s now home to the Washington Family Burial Ground and the Memorial House, a charming brick house constructed in 1931.

 See Related: Best Christmas Vacations in the United States